tecclaire/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

->> Python 3 so it can also accomendate HackerRank.
+>> Python 3 so it can also accommodate HackerRank.

 ### Q2.
 Which Python Version Installed